juseljuk/watsonx-orchestrate-workshop/docs/index.md

 ## How Bob Helps You

-Throughout this workshop, you'll use Bob to:<br>
+Throughout this workshop, you'll use Bob to:

-- **Generate code**: "Bob, create a Python tool that checks order status"<br>
+- **Generate code**: "Bob, create a Python tool that checks order status"
-- **Debug issues**: "Bob, why is my agent not calling the refund tool?"<br>
+- **Debug issues**: "Bob, why is my agent not calling the refund tool?"
-- **Explain concepts**: "Bob, explain how agent instructions work"<br>
+- **Explain concepts**: "Bob, explain how agent instructions work"
-- **Refactor code**: "Bob, improve the error handling in my tool"<br>
+- **Refactor code**: "Bob, improve the error handling in my tool"
 - **Create tests**: "Bob, write tests for my order status tool"

 ## Learning Objectives

-By the end of this workshop, you will:<br>
+By the end of this workshop, you will:

-✅ Understand watsonx Orchestrate agent architecture<br>
+✅ Understand watsonx Orchestrate agent architecture
-✅ Create and configure agents using YAML specifications<br>
-✅ Build custom Python tools for specific business logic<br>
-✅ Integrate knowledge bases for FAQ handling<br>
+✅ Create and configure agents using YAML specifications ✅ Build custom Python tools for specific business logic ✅ Integrate knowledge bases for FAQ handling
-✅ Use agent collaborators for complex workflows<br>
+✅ Use agent collaborators for complex workflows
-✅ Configure and use different AI models through the AI Gateway<br>
-✅ Implement safety guidelines and guardrails<br>
+✅ Configure and use different AI models through the AI Gateway ✅ Implement safety guidelines and guardrails
-✅ Create and use MCP servers for backend integration<br>
+✅ Create and use MCP servers for backend integration
-✅ Design and orchestrate multi-agent systems<br>
+✅ Design and orchestrate multi-agent systems
-✅ Build responsible AI agents<br>
+✅ Build responsible AI agents
-✅ Leverage Bob as an AI pair programmer<br>
+✅ Leverage Bob as an AI pair programmer
 ✅ Test and deploy agents to production

 ## Tips for Success